cisnux-seed/forum-api/README.md

 - Delete a comment with specific thread
 - Add a reply to specific comment
 - Delete a reply with specific thread and comment
-- Add like to spec
+- Add like to specific comment

 # Installation